Ancient Greek military personal equipment: Ranged weapons

 Hand-to-hand, light support troops such as the psiloi were often armed with ranged weapons.
-Popular ranged weapons were the bow (toxa), javelin (akontia) and sling (sfendonai).
+Popular ranged weapons were the bow (toxοtai), javelin (akontia) and sling (sfendonai).
 While the bow was a relatively uncommon weapon (the wooden stave bow used had a limited range), some troops treated their arrows by thrusting them into rotting corpses, thus creating a crude form of biological weapon.
 Peltast troops commonly used javelins, and hoplites and cavalry troops were also often equipped with javelins for throwing.
 The javelins used were light spears around 1.5 meters in length, with a bronze head to facilitate recovery of the weapon; they were usually thrown with the aid of an amentum.
 Slings used both lead pellets and stones; stones were also commonly thrown by hand.

-Armour
+Armor

-Linothorax armour made out of linen fabric was the most common form of infantry torso armour, being cheap and relatively light.
-Bronze breastplate armour was also used, in forms such as a bell cuirass.
-Little other armour was worn, and fatal blows to unprotected areas (such as the bladder or neck) are recorded in ancient art and poetry.
-Cavalry armour was designed to be lightweight; over a sleeveless tunic called a chitoniskos the cavalry soldier would wear a muscle cuirass designed to leave the arms as free as possible.
-Hoplites wore greaves to protect the lower leg, as did cavalry, but otherwise the torso and head were the only body parts protected by armour.
+Linothorax armor made out of linen fabric was the most common form of infantry torso armor, being cheap and relatively light.
+Bronze breastplate armor was also used, in forms such as a bell cuirass.
+Little other armor was worn, and fatal blows to unprotected areas (such as the bladder or neck) are recorded in ancient art and poetry.
+Cavalry armor was designed to be lightweight; over a sleeveless tunic called a chitoniskos the cavalry soldier would wear a muscle cuirass designed to leave the arms as free as possible.
+Hoplites wore greaves to protect the lower leg, as did cavalry, but otherwise the torso and head were the only body parts protected by armor.